 It’s not my preferred way, since the ribs don’t come out as tender, but yes you can.
 It’s still delicious.
 You’ll need at least a 6 quart slow cooker for this recipe.
 Reduce the chicken broth to half the amount called for and cook on low for 6 hours or until the meat easily falls off the bone.

-I always serve this dish over cooked white rice and some type of vegetable or salad for a full meal.
+I always serve this dish over cooked white rice to soak up that rich, wonderful broth and diced scallions as garnish, which adds a subtle onion-peppery flavor.
+You can also make some type of vegetable or salad for a more complete meal.
 Some of our favorites include roasted carrots, roasted broccoli, cucumber tomato salad, or this simple side salad.

 Chinese Spare Ribs